exscape/electronics/Arduino/Libraries/DAC_MCP49x1/README.txt

 	(That doesn't mean that the entire code is 30 times faster, but changing a pin value is.)

 	In order to use the faster method e.g. on the Arduino Uno, you must use pin 7 on the Uno for the LDAC pin, and pin 10 for the CS pin.
 Anything else won't work.
-If these pins are busy doing something else, you can't use this speed-up.
+If these pins are busy doing something else, you can't use this speed-up without modifying the code.

 	Use these pins: